free things to do in New York City

 Museums | (IN-PERSON) One of the First Synagogues in the US: Jewish History and Immigration

-The Museum is housed in one of the first synagogues erected in the US by Eastern European Jews in 1887.
-It secured National Historic Landmark designation for the building in 1996 for its architectural beauty, its significance as part of the American immigrant experience, and its revitalization as a vital heritage center for people of all backgrounds.
+The Museum is housed in one of the first synagogues erected in the US by Eastern European Jews in 1887. more It secured National Historic Landmark designation for the building in 1996 for its architectural beauty, its significance as part of the American immigrant experience, and its revitalization as a vital heritage center for people of all backgrounds.
 Explore the historic site using a digital self-guided tour (also available in paper version).
-The museum's docents will be available to answer questions from guests.
+The museum's docents will be available to answer questions from guests. less

 New York City, NY; NYC